Mastering Infrastructure as Code

 • Pull Requests

-• LAB: Deploying a SQL Server database using GitHub Actions and ARM templates
+• LAB: Using CI to Deploy a SQL Server Database Using ARM templates

 • Deploying Artifacts

-• LAB: Deploying a web site to an Azure WebApp using Github Actions
+• LAB: Deploying a Website to an Azure WebApp

-• LAB: Deploying a virtual machine using GitHub Actions and Terraform
+• LAB: Deploying a Virtual Machine using Terraform

 Contact Us